Slavery in the United States

-Abolition was in many cases a gradual process.
-Some slaveowners, primarily in the Upper South, freed their slaves, and charitable groups bought and freed others.
-The Atlantic slave trade began to be outlawed by individual states during the American Revolution and was banned by Congress in 1808.
+Abolition was, in many cases, gradual.
+Some slave owners, primarily in the Upper South, freed their slaves.
+Charitable groups bought and freed others.
+Individual states began to outlaw the Atlantic slave trade during the American Revolution, and Congress banned it in 1808.
 Nevertheless, smuggling was common thereafter, and the U.S. Revenue Cutter Service (Coast Guard) began to enforce the ban on the high seas.
-It has been estimated that before 1820 a majority of serving congressmen owned slaves, and that about 30 percent of congressmen who were born before 1840 (the last of which, Rebecca Latimer Felton, served in the 1920s) owned slaves at some time in their lives.
+Before 1820, most serving congressmen owned slaves, and about 30% of congressmen born before 1840 (the last of whom, Rebecca Latimer Felton, served in the 1920s) owned slaves at some time in their lives.

-The rapid expansion of the cotton industry in the Deep South after the invention of the cotton gin greatly increased demand for slave labor, and the Southern states continued as slave societies.
-The U.S., divided into slave and free states, became ever more polarized over the issue of slavery.
+The cotton industry's rapid expansion in the Deep South after the invention of the cotton gin greatly increased demand for slave labor, and the Southern states remained slave societies.
+The U.S., divided into slave and free states, became ever more polarized over slavery.
 Driven by labor demands from new cotton plantations in the Deep South, the Upper South sold more than a million slaves who were taken to the Deep South.
 The total slave population in the South eventually reached four million.
-As the U.S. expanded, the Southern states attempted to extend slavery into the new Western territories to allow proslavery forces to maintain power in Congress.
-The new territories acquired by the Louisiana Purchase and the Mexican Cession were the subject of major political crises and compromises.
-Slavery was defended in the South as a "positive good", and the largest religious denominations split over the slavery issue into regional organizations of the North and South.
+As the U.S. expanded, the Southern states attempted to extend slavery into the new Western territories to allow pro-slavery forces to maintain power in Congress.
+The new territories acquired in the Louisiana Purchase and the Mexican Cession were the subject of major political crises and compromises.
+Slavery was defended in the South as a "positive good", and the largest religious denominations split over slavery into regional organizations of the North and South.

 By 1850, the newly rich, cotton-growing South threatened to secede from the Union.
 Bloody fighting broke out over slavery in the Kansas Territory.
 When Abraham Lincoln won the 1860 election on a platform of halting the expansion of slavery, slave states seceded to form the Confederacy.
 Shortly afterward, the Civil War began when Confederate forces attacked the U.S. Army's Fort Sumter in Charleston, South Carolina.
 During the war some jurisdictions abolished slavery and, due to Union measures such as the Confiscation Acts and the Emancipation Proclamation, the war effectively ended slavery in most places.
-After the Union victory, the Thirteenth Amendment to the United States Constitution was ratified on December 6, 1865, prohibiting "slavery [and] involuntary servitude, except as a punishment for crime."
+After the war, the Thirteenth Amendment to the United States Constitution was ratified on December 6, 1865, prohibiting "slavery [and] involuntary servitude, except as a punishment for crime."